zzm634/typeorm-no-arp/docs/relations-faq.md

 Now when you save this object `categories` inside it won't be touched - because it is unset.

-But if you have initializer, the loaded object will look like as follow:
+But if you have an initializer, the loaded object will look as follows:

 ```javascript
 Question {